oadam/moon-lander/README.md

 - Fetch all project dependencies with `npm install`
 - Run the tests with `npm test`
 - To run the test automatically everytime a file changes use `npm run-script watch`

+The site gets build in the `release` folder.
+You can run it on your host using `cd release && python -m SimpleHTTPServer`